 Jameson E. Gray, S.SP.

-Jameson E. Gray, S.SP. is the Program Coordinator for Chester Street Foundation, responsible for the educational events which are an integral part of the organization’s mission.
-Mr. Gray has extensive experience as an LSSP, having worked in school districts within the Houston area for many years.
+Jameson E. Gray, S.SP. has extensive experience as an LSSP, having worked in school districts within the Houston area for many years.
 In addition to working with students, parents and staff members in the school environment, Mr. Gray has presented at the local, regional and state levels on topics such as behavior management, autism spectrum disorders, parenting skills and discipline management.
 He has also trained on strategies for working with individuals who have experienced trauma and developing and implementing behavior intervention plans.
 Mr. Gray is actively involved in the community and volunteers for several charities benefiting children with serious illnesses and individuals affected by HIV and AIDS.

-Dr. Kristie Moore has a passion for helping children and families.
-She has worked over 15 years serving educational systems in the Dallas and Houston areas as a school psychologist and district administrator.
-Dr. Moore joined Katy Independent School District in 2011 as a Licensed Specialist in School Psychology.
-She was promoted to Instructional Officer for Psychological Services in 2018.
-In this role, Dr. Moore oversees the emotional/behavioral services for both general education and special education students.
-Additionally, she oversees grants that assist campuses in developing initiatives and professional development in the areas of character and relationship building, the treatment of anxiety and depression, as well as parent training.
-Dr. Moore is also an adjunct professor for the University of St. Thomas and Colorado Technical University.
+Dr. Kristie Moore has a passion for helping children and families and is currently the Coordinator of Emotional Wellness for the Region 4 Education Service center.
+She has more than 15 years serving educational systems in the Dallas and Houston areas as a school psychologist and district administrator.
+Dr. Moore joined Katy Independent School District in 2010 as a Licensed Specialist in School Psychology and additionally served as Instructional Officer for Psychological Services in 2018.
+Before accepting her current position, Dr. Moore was the Coordinator of Crisis Intervention and Mental Health Support managing the district’s crisis response, family counseling center and mental health intervention team comprised of mental health professionals and police officers.
+In addition to programming professional development on mental health for district staff and parents, Dr. Moore is an adjunct professor for the University of St. Thomas and Colorado Technical University.